Release-Candidate/OCaml-Buck-2-Examples/README.md

 ```

 The Opam environment of your shell and the one used by Buck 2 may be off.
 Set the Opam environment to the one of the right switch using `opam switch BUCK2_SWICH_NAME` and call `opam env` afterwards.
 The output of `opam switch BUCK2_SWICH_NAME` tells you how.
 Then clean your project: `buck2 clean` and rebuild everything: `buck2 build //...`

+## Buck 2 Examples for other Languages

+I've also made an example project using C++ with Conan (the C++ package manager) at [Cxx-Buck2-Examples](https://github.com/Release-Candidate/Cxx-Buck2-Examples).

 ## Contributions